 There’s so many ways to answer the question – why travel to France?
 The unique culture and heritage is probably one of the most compelling.

-Here you can absorb the culture and outstanding architectural heritage, from amazing chateaux to World Heritage Sites, from beautiful villages where a game of boules is about as energetic as it gets, to the vibrant scenes of Paris, Lyon and Strasbourg…and many more.
+Here you can absorb the culture and outstanding architectural heritage, from amazing chateaux to World Heritage Sites, from beautiful villages where a game of boules is about as energetic as it gets, to the vibrant scenes of Paris, Lyon and the stunning city of Strasbourg…and many more.

 For those with energy to burn the winters offer excellent skiing and hard mountain climbs.
 While the warm breezes of summer are perfect for rambling, cycling, horse riding and the tendencies of those who like to launch themselves into the air attached to little more than an over-sized item of ladies’ underclothing…they call it parapente.